UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 In Python, `pandas` **series** are are objects that can contain one or more elements (like a list).
 `pandas` stores each of the columns of a data frame as a `Series` object.
-They are a single column, are ordered and can be indexed.
+They are a single column, are ordered, can be indexed, and can contain any data type.
-They can contain any data type: integers, strings, floats, etc. `Series` can contain a mix of data types, but it is good practice to only include a single type in a series because all observations of one variable should be the same type.
+`Series` can contain a mix of data types, but it is good practice to only include a single type in a series because all observations of one variable should be the same type.
 Python
 has several different basic data types, as shown in